doc-detective/doc-detective.github.io/docs/get-started/tutorials/fill-fields.md

                     ],
 ```

-The Chrome browser is the only browser that currently supports the record feature, which we'll use in later examples.
+The Chrome browser is the only browser that currently supports the record feature, which will be used in later examples.

 ```json
                     "browsers": {